Holiday with your Dog in Devon

-Your dogs will enjoy their holiday too!
-All our Devon self catering accommodation is dog friendly (maximum two dogs in any of Honeysuckle Lodge, Nuthatch Lodge and Beech Lodge, Otter Cottage or Balebarn Eco Lodge (but please note there is a £20 charge per dog in Balebarn).
+All our holiday lodge accommodation is dog friendly: maximum two dogs in any of Honeysuckle Lodge, Nuthatch Lodge and Beech Lodge, Otter Cottage or Balebarn Eco Lodge .
+There is a £20 charge per dog in Balebarn Lodge.

 Devon days out with your dog